Ingovd/yauss/README.md

 To scale up the system, all services can be scaled individually (either horizontally or vertically).
 The yauss service is designed so that many instances can run in parallel behind a reverse-proxy, since it only depends on a mutable mapping api and the key store api.
-Both of thesecan be scaled horizontally by a simple key-prefix-sharding strategy.
+Both of these can be scaled horizontally by a simple key-prefix-sharding strategy.

 **Note**: Since the current system has no (intended) way of removing key-URL pairs from the system, cache invalidation is not an issue.